 - "WHO WON WHAT!?
 WHO WON WHAT?!
 WHO WON WHAT!?!
 HOLD UP!!"

-- May 15, 2013: During the Showcase Showdown, a contestant gives a bit too much oomph in her spin and she falls down against the prop set, pushing the entire thing back a few inches.
+- May 15, 2013: During a Showcase Showdown, a contestant gives a bit too much oomph in her spin and she falls down against the prop, pushing the entire thing back a few inches.

 - August 16, 2013: The greatest come-on-down in the show's history, according to Drew, was during this college episode where one guy crowd-surfed from the back of the audience to Contestants' Row.

-- December 23, 2013: The five grocery items for the Grocery Game are a bag of Funnyuns, Birds' Eye vegetables, microwavable cordon bleu chicken, a stick of Dove deodorant, and canned pear halves in syrup.
+- December 23, 2013: The products in Grocery Game are a bag of Funnyuns, Birds' Eye vegetables, microwavable cordon bleu chicken, a stick of Dove deodorant, and canned pear halves in syrup.
 It took Drew a moment to get it, but he found the reference hilarious: days 1 through 5 of the Twelve Days of Christmas.